Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Introduction

 \subsection{Our Contributions}

-This paper develops two methodologies for data-driven background modeling in di-Higgs boson searches.
-Our methods are fully nonparametric, and each hinge upon a characteristic modeling assumption.
-The assumptions made by our methods are distinct and complementary, thus these methods can serve as cross-checks for each other in di-Higgs boson searches, an important benefit that will increase the analyst's trust in the obtained background estimates.
+This paper develops a new methodology for data-driven background modeling in di-Higgs boson searches.
+Our approach is fully nonparametric, and does not involve the extrapolation of density ratios.
+It hinges upon a characteristic modeling assumption, which is complementary to that of the density ratio method.
+These two distinct methods can thus serve as cross-checks for each other in di-Higgs searches, an important benefit that will increase the analyst's trust in the obtained background estimates.

-Our first approach develops a probabilistic classifier for discriminating auxiliary events from background events.
-This classifier leads to an estimate of the {\it density ratio} between such events.
-We fit this density ratio in a signal-free region of the phase space, known as the {\it Control Region}, and then extrapolate it to the region of primary interest, known as the {\it Signal Region}.
-Any deviation of this extrapolated density ratio from unity is then used to correct the distributional shift undergone by the auxiliary sample.
-As we discuss in Section~\ref{sec:lit}, variants of this procedure are the most widely-used approach to data-driven background modeling; our contribution here is to develop a powerful new classifier for this method, which is specifically tailored to collider data.
-In particular, our classifier is a convolutional neural network with residual layers~\citep{he2015}, whose architecture accounts for the structure and symmetries of collider events with multiple identical final state objects.

-Our second contribution is to develop a new background estimation method which is based on the optimal transport problem between distributions of collider events.
-Optimal transport has already proven to be a powerful tool for unsupervised domain adaptation in classification problems~\citep{courty2016a}, and here we propose to use it rather differently to correct distributional shifts between estimates of the auxiliary and background distributions.
-Our approach involves the out-of-sample estimation of optimal transport maps, for which we consider two different estimators.
-While the first is based on smoothing of an in-sample optimal coupling, and has previously been proposed in the literature (cf. Section~\ref{sec:lit}), our second estimator appears to be new, and also leverages our new classifier for collider data.
+Our approach is based on the optimal transport problem~\citep{villani2003} between multidimensional distributions of collider events.
+Optimal transport has already proven to be a powerful tool for transfer learning in classification problems~\citep{courty2016a}, and here we propose to use it rather differently to correct distributional shifts between estimates of the auxiliary and background distributions.
+Our method involves out-of-sample estimation of optimal transport maps, for which we consider two different estimators.
+While the first is based on smoothing of an in-sample optimal coupling, and has previously been proposed in the literature (cf. Section~\ref{sec:lit}), our second estimator appears to be new, and leverages some strengths of the density ratio approach.

-The optimal transport problem requires a metric on the space of collider events, for which we employ a variant of the metric proposed by \cite{komiske2019}, which is itself obtained through the optimal transport problem of matching clusters of energy deposits in collision events.
-Our approach therefore involves a nested use of optimal transport.
+The optimal transport problem requires a cost function on the space of collider events, for which we use a variant of the metric proposed by \cite{komiske2019}.
+This metric is itself obtained through the optimal transport problem of matching clusters of energy deposits in collision events.
+Our approach therefore involves a nested use of~optimal~transport.